-A base pot which holds your reservoir of water to boil and steam.
+A base pot that holds your reservoir of water to boil and steam.
 A center pot that collects the juice from the top section which is a steamer basket.
-Then of course the lid.
-And finally a rubber tube and clamp.
+Then, of course, the lid.
+And finally, a rubber tube and clamp.

 The center juice collecting pot (I made that name up, I’m sure it has a better name) has a funnel sort of shaped hole that allows the steam from the water reservoir to travel up to the fruit in the top steamer basket.

-If you watch the videos below it is much easier to show than explain.
-I’ve got a review of how it works, and I show you how to steam cherries for cherry juice.
+If you watch the videos on this page, it is much easier to show than explain.
+I review how it works, and I also show you how to steam cherries for cherry juice.
 (Just drank some cherry juice with my supper tonight, yum!)

 I asked on Simply Canning Facebook what users of this juicer thought of it and what they use it for.
 Lots and lots of responses!
 Here are just a few.

 Agnes – I use mine a lot!
-I have one in stainless steel (aluminium is no good for you).
+I have one in stainless steel (aluminum is no good for you).
 I use it for making juice from all kinds if berries and fruit.
 Try apples and aronia!
 Hardly needs any sugar at all.
 I freeze the juice in containers.
 Mix with water, or drink as it is; depends on how concentrated you made it.

 Hi!
 I have moved to a home with a gas stove and I’m worried about the hose on my steam juicer getting too hot.
 Is there a trick to it?
 I noticed you had a gas stove in the picture is the reason I’m asking.